Kansas: Literature

 The state's most famous appearance in literature was as the home of Dorothy Gale, the main character in the novel The Wonderful Wizard of Oz (1900).
 Laura Ingalls Wilder's Little House on the Prairie, published in 1935, is another well-known tale about Kansas.

 Kansas was also the setting of the 1965 best-seller In Cold Blood, described by its author Truman Capote as a "nonfiction novel".
 Mixing fact and fiction, the book chronicles the events and aftermath of the 1959 murder of a wealthy farmer and his family who lived in the small West Kansas town of Holcomb in Finney County.

 The fictional town of Smallville, Kansas is the childhood home of Clark Kent/Superman in American comic books published by DC Comics.
 Also Keystone City is a Kansas city where The Flash works and lives.

 The science fiction novella A Boy and His Dog, as well as the film based on it, take place in post-apocalyptic Topeka.

 The winner of the 2011 Newbery Medal for excellence in children's literature, Moon Over Manifest, tells the story of a young and adventurous girl named Abilene who is sent to the fictional town of Manifest, Kansas, by her father in the summer of 1936.
 It was written by Kansan Clare Vanderpool.

 Lawrence is the setting for a number of science fiction writer James Gunn's novels.

+Art

+Kansas is home to a number of art museums.
+The Wichita Art Museum collection focuses on American art.
+The Nerman Museum of Contemporary Art in Overland Park exhibits artists of national and international recognition.
+The Spencer Museum of Art, at University of Kansas in Lawrence, has a diverse permanent collection and Ingrid & J.K.
+Lee Study Center as an education space.